bprescott/teamcity-s3-artifact-storage-plugin/README.md

 5. Specify an existing S3 bucket to store artifacts.
 6. Save your settings.
 7. The configured S3 storage will appear on the Artifacts storage page.
 Make it active using the corresponding link.
+8. To setup the deployment path names in s3 you need to set a few parameters version - the version of the artifact build_target - this is the target directory for the build deploy_type - this is the type of deployment (unpublished, published, released, experimental...)
+   The constructed path is target_deploy/project/version/build_target

 Now the artifacts of this project, its subprojects, and build configurations will be stored in the configured storage.